This topic describes how to troubleshoot memory consumption issues on an ApsaraDB RDS for MySQL instance.

 The following tables provide the memory consumption from various dimensions:

-- The memory_summary_by_thread_by_event_name provides the events and event names that match a specified thread.
+The memory_summary_by_thread_by_event_name table provides the events and event names that match a specified thread.

 Common reasons for excessively high memory usage